Oven-Roasted Potato and Broccoli Salad

 - Preheat oven to 450°F (230°C).

-- Toss potatoes with 1 tablespoon olive oil, salt, and pepper in a large bowl to coat; spread in a single layer into a roasting pan.
+- Toss potatoes with 1 tablespoon olive oil, ¼ teaspoon salt, and ¼ teaspoon pepper in a large bowl to coat; spread in a single layer into a roasting pan.

 - Roast in preheated oven until fork tender, 14 to 16 minutes; remove from the oven and transfer to a large bowl.

-- Add the water, half the shallot, vinegar, sugar, and mustard seeds together in a small saucepan; season with salt and pepper.
-Bring the mixture to a boil and cook, stirring frequently, until sugar has dissolved, 3 to 5 minutes; remove from heat and set aside to cool, stirring occasionally, for at least 10 minutes.
+- Combine 1/4 cup water, half the shallot, vinegar, sugar, and mustard seeds together in a small saucepan; season with salt and pepper.
+Bring the mixture to a boil and cook, stirring frequently, until sugar has dissolved, 3 to 5 minutes; remove from heat and set aside to cool, stirring occasionally, at least 10 minutes.

 What others are saying